sara-khare/mobilenetv2-polarnext/README.md

 - ```python tools/analysis_tools/benchmark.py projects/PolarNeXt/configs/polarnext_r50-torch_fpn_3x_ms_coco.py --checkpoint $YOUR_PTH_FILE --task 'inference' ```

 Notes: Considering that mask AP calculation requires converting polygons to pixel-level mask format, to ensure a fair comparison of inference speed, please comment out lines #600–603 in [`projects/PolarNeXt/model/head.py`](projects/PolarNeXt/model/head.py).

+---

+If you find this project helpful, please consider giving it a ⭐️ or a 🍴 on GitHub.
+Your support motivates us to keep improving!